 From this point on, you should wear your stocking for 2 weeks.
 Make sure they are pulled up to the full length, to prevent them from digging into your skin.
 If you are sitting with your legs up or sleeping, it’s fine to take the stocking off.

 There are other symptoms to look out for post procedure, but it’s important to bear in mind that these complications are rare.

-The UK Vein Clinic team will see you again 6 weeks after your procedure to see how you are getting on.
+The UK Vein Clinic team will see you again 6 to 8 weeks after your procedure to see how you are getting on.
 Most patients see an improvement in the visibility and symptoms of their varicose veins very quickly, but occasionally there can be some smaller, visible residual veins.
 At your follow up appointment we will be able to treat these with ultrasound guided foam sclerotherapy in a quick, one off treatment injection that can be done in the clinic room.
 There is no need for anaesthetic, and another small bandage will be applied to keep the veins shut.

 By following this simple guide after your procedure, we hope to get you back to doing the things you love as quickly as possible.

 If you have any questions about the procedure, the assessment, or what to expect after treatment, please get in touch.
 Our team will be very happy to help!